-From the previous discussion, it is evident that water cooling plays a critical role during the continuous casting of steel and the start-up phase of the DC casting process for aluminum alloys.
-Hence, optimizing the parameters that control the cooling process is necessary to generate defect-free castings.
+From the previous discussion, it is evident that water cooling plays a critical role during the continuous casting of steel and the start-up phase of the D.C. casting process for aluminum alloys.
+Hence, optimizing the parameters that control the cooling process is necessary to generate defect free castings.
 Mold geometry and operating variables can be designed to control the hot face temperature of the mold at the meniscus, in order to control primary cooling of the shell.
 The water channels in steel continuous casting molds are routinely configured to optimize heat transfer between the cooling water and mold faces.
-For example, reducing the channel depth, increasing the spacing, and decreasing the width of the water channels leads to higher hot face temperatures.^[22] Hot face temperature also decreases with higher water velocity.
+For example, reducing the channel depth, increasing the spacing and decreasing the width of the water channels leads to higher hot face temperatures^[21].
+Hot face temperature also decreases with higher water velocity.
 Some operations adjust water velocity online in order to control mold hot-face temperature.

-The task of optimizing secondary cooling is easier for steel continuous casting than for DC casting, because cooling is governed by film boiling phenomena so the heat-transfer coefficient is relatively independent of the strand surface temperature.
-Relationships describing the variation of heat flux with nozzle type, nozzle-to-nozzle spacing, spray water flow rate, and distance of the spray nozzles from the strand surface are given in the literature.^[48,65,77,83-85] Under steadystate conditions, spray practices can be designed to achieve cooling conditions that prevent defects.
-Specific techniques include "plateau cooling"^[68] and air-water mist cooling^[86,87].
-The purpose of plateau cooling is to keep the surface temperature of the strand in the spray-cooling zone always above 700 °C, and to avoid reheating from below this temperature.
-This procedure can prevent cracks, which are associated with the loss of ductility in steel at temperatures between 700 °C and 900 °C. Air-water mist cooling has helped to provide more uniform cooling in both casting and transverse directions, and hence avoids cracks by minimizing the localized temperature fluctuations caused by the undercooling and overcooling associated with water droplet spray jets.
-Furthermore, automatic control systems are available in the industry^[45,88] to adjust the sprays according to changes in casting speed and thereby optimize secondary cooling conditions for transient conditions as well.
+The task of optimizing secondary cooling is easier for steel continuous casting than for D.C. casting, because cooling is governed by film boiling phenomena so the heat transfer coefficient is relatively independent of the strand surface temperature.
+Relationships describing the variation of heat flux with nozzle type, nozzle-to-nozzle spacing, spray water flow rate, and distance of the spray nozzles from the strand surface are given in the literature^[47, 63, 75, 81-83].
+Under steady state conditions, spray practices can be designed to achieve cooling conditions that prevent defects.
+Specific techniques include "plateau cooling"^[66] and air-water mist cooling^[84, 85].
+The purpose of plateau cooling is to keep the surface temperature of the strand in the spray cooling zone always above 700°C, and to avoid reheating from below this temperature.
+This procedure can prevent longitudinal, mid-face cracks, which are associated with the loss of ductility in steel at temperatures between 700-900°C. Air-water mist cooling has helped to provide more uniform cooling in both the casting and transverse directions, and hence avoids cracks by minimizing the localized temperature fluctuations caused by the undercooling and overcooling associated with water droplet spray jets.
+Furthermore, automatic control systems are available in the industry^[44, 86] to adjust the sprays according to changes in casting speed and thereby optimize secondary cooling conditions for transient conditions as well.
 These control systems make use of online computational models to ensure that each portion of the shell experiences the same cooling conditions.